-Where we are relying on tasks carried out in the public interest or legal obligation as the lawful basis for processing, we rely on various pieces of legislation.
-Some of the key legislation and standards we adhere to are detailed below (as well as related legislation applying to the care and welfare of children in Scotland):-
+Where we are relying on task carried out in the public interest or legal obligation as the lawful basis for processing, we rely on various pieces of legislation.
+Some of the key legislation and standards we adhere to are detailed below (as well as related legislation applying to the care and welfare of children in Scotland):

+- Adoption and Children (Scotland) Act 2007

 - Adult Support & Protection (Scotland) Act 2007

 - Adults with Incapacity (Scotland) Act 2000

 - Carers (Scotland) Act 2016

 - Children and Young People (Information Sharing) (Scotland) Bill 2017

 - Children and Young People (Scotland) Act 2014

+- Children's Hearings (Scotland) Act 2011

 - Children (Scotland) Act 1995

 - Criminal Procedures (Scotland) Act 2007

-- Education (Additional Support for Learning) (Scotland) Act 2004
+- Education (Additional Support for Learning) Scotland Act 2004

 - Equality Act 2010

 - Health and Social Care Standards 2017

 - Housing (Scotland) Act 2001

+- Looked After Children (Scotland) Regulations 2009

-- Mental Health (Care and Treatment) (Scotland) Act 2003
+- Mental Health (Care & Treatment) Scotland Act 2003

 - Public Bodies (Joint Working) (Scotland) Act 2014

+- Regulation of Care (Scotland) Act 2001

+- Social Care and Social Work Improvement Scotland (Requirements for Care Services) Regulations 2011

 - Social Care (Self Directed Support) (Scotland) Act 2013

 - Social Work (Scotland) Act 1968

-As a Local Authority we are also scrutinised by:-
+As a Local Authority we are also scrutinised by:

 - Care Inspectorate

 - Shetland Adult & Child Protection Committee

-- Health and Social Care Professional Council (HCPC)
+- Health and Care Professional Council (HCPC)

 - Health Improvement Scotland

-- Scottish Social Services Council
+- Scottish Social Services Council (SSSC)

-To all of these we report performance and practice to ensure our standards, conduct and practice adhere to the legislation and public expectation.
+To all of these we report our performance and practice to ensure our standards, conduct and practice adhere to the legislation and public expectation.
 Where data is used for statistical, performance and improvement purposes, it is anonymised.